Particles

 Particle intersection

 It is occasionally useful to catch particles that hit an EB or crossed a domain side.
-Assuming that the particle type P also has a member function that stores the starting position of the particle, one can compute the intersection point between the particle trajectory and the EB and domain edges/faces.
+Assuming that the particle type P also has a member function that stores the starting position of the particle, one can compute the intersection point between the particle trajectory and the EB or domain sides.
 Currently, AmrMesh supports two methods for computing this

 • Using a bisection algorithm with a user-specified step.